commschamp/comms_champion/README.md

 ![Image: CommsChampion Icon](comms_champion/app/cc_view/src/image/app_icon.png)

 # What It's All About?
+This project is about proper implementation of binary communication protocols using C++11 programming language, with main focus on embedded systems (including bare-metal ones).
+Interested?
+Then buckle up and keep reading.

+# Motivation
 Almost every electronic device/component nowadays has to be able to communicate to other devices, components, or outside world over some I/O link.
 Such communication is implemented using various communication protocols.
 The implementation of